aybabtme/gostatic/README.md

 # Features

 * Gives out handy `bytes.Reader`.
-* Encode the result over 256 bytes, saving space in your binary.
+* Encodes the result over 256 bytes, saving space in your binary.
-* Compress data with gzip.
+* Compresses data with gzip.
 * Decompresses on init.

 # Example